Full width project banner image

 You want your property manager to be knowledgeable about the local market.
 Understanding trends at the suburb level can give them insight into the dominant tenant profiles and rental demand.
 For example, here's a breakdown of a few Sunshine Coast suburbs:

-- Maroochydore.
-Development of the new CBD is attracting young professionals and families
+• Maroochydore development of the new CBD is attracting young professionals and families.

-- Buderim.
-Draws in young families looking at school catchments and established neighbourhoods
+• Buderim draws in young families looking at school catchments and established neighbourhoods.

 Communication

 One of the key personal traits a property manager should have is strong communication skills.
 Various queries and tenant concerns may arise at short notice.
-Prompt response times are absolutely critical to effective tenant management.
+Prompt response times can make a meaningful difference to effective tenant management.
 Problems can spiral if you're not on the ball.
-A landlord should expect:

-- Procedures for emergency after-hours communication
+• Procedures for emergency after-hours communication.

-- Direct contact with the property manager
+• Direct contact with the property manager.

-- Frequent updates based on the landlord's requirements
+• Frequent updates based on the landlord's requirements.

 Software integrations

-- Generate financial reports and rental income statements
+• Generate financial reports and rental income statements.

-- Store repairs and maintenance records
+• Store repairs and maintenance records.

-- Maintain photographs for condition reports
+• Store photographs for condition reports.

 Fee transparency

-Questions to ask when interviewing property managers
+Questions to ask property managers

 Experience and local knowledge

-- How many properties do you currently manage on the Sunshine Coast?
+• How many properties do you currently manage on the Sunshine Coast?

-- What's the current rental demand in my area?
+• What's the current rental demand in my area?

 Management processes

-- How do you screen potential tenants?
+• How do you screen potential tenants?

-- How often do you conduct routine inspections?
+• How often do you conduct routine inspections?

-- Can I see a sample inspection report?
+• Can I see a sample inspection report?

-- How do you handle maintenance requests?
+• How do you handle maintenance requests?

-- What if tenants fall behind on rent?
+• What if tenants fall behind on rent?

 Communication and technology

-- How will we communicate and how often?
+• How will we communicate and how often?

-- Do you provide an owner portal?
+• Do you provide an owner portal?

-- How quickly do you typically respond to owner queries?
+• How quickly do you typically respond to owner queries?

 Fees

-- What's your complete fee structure?
+• What's your fee structure?

-- What's included in your management fee?
+• What's included in your management fee?

-- What's the notice period if I want to end the agreement?
+• What's the notice period if I want to end the agreement?

 Understanding Rental Yields on Your Sunshine Coast Investment Property

 Real Estate Investar shows that rent for Sunshine Coast houses is +7.91% and units are +8.92% since last year.
 Real Estate Investar is a third-party source.
-This trend may continue, but past performance doesn't guarantee properties will achieve future outcomes.

 Third-party data sources show rental price movements vary across property types and locations.
 Past performance is not a reliable indicator of future results.
 For advice about investment property returns, speak to an authorised representative of Lifespan Financial Planning Pty Ltd (AFSL 229892).
+Credit assistance is only provided by FAA Group under its Australian Credit Licence (ACL 388789).

 Rent pricing